chenzhiyuanding/czy.GitHub.io/index.md

 recognized to avoid the influence of complex backgrounds.
-Secondly, by using the CRNN model, the position of the recognition line in the image of the test paper to be recognized is obtained, and the color space of the position of the recognition line is converted into the LAB color space.
+Secondly, by using the CRNN model, the position of the recognition line in the image of the test paper to be recognized is obtained, and the color space of the position of the recognition line is converted into the LAB color space[6].
 Then, extract the image brightness value corresponding to the identification line position in the LAB color space, compare it with the brightness value range in the detection line information, and determine the preset ratio range in the detection line information corresponding to the type of test paper.
 To determine the test paper detection result corresponding to the ratio.

-The data fusion structure adopts data post fusion technology, inputs four or more kinds of reference data into the neural network, obtains the weight of each reference data through training, and can more accurately lock the ovulation day.

 ![Fig1](https://raw.githubusercontent.com/chenzhiyuanding/czy.GitHub.io/gh-pages/image/fig1.png)

 Fig 1 iFAM model predicts ovulation day and menstrual period

 ## EXPERIMENT

+We compared the proposed iFAM method with several traditional methods for predicting the day of ovulation.
+In this section, we describe the dataset and implementation details and ablation experiments, qualitative and quantitative results to the effectiveness of the iFAM method.

 ### Dataset